How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 During the final stretch, the peaks will be in view!

-Trail Number: 117 (towards Rifugio Col de Varda)
+• Trail number: 117 (toward Rifugio Col de Varda)

-Download this customized trail map for offline use before you arrive (also shown below).
+Again, you can download this customized trail map for offline use before you arrive.

-For the best photo, have your hiking buddy stay a good distance back and slightly to the side that you hiked in from.
-This will give the most dramatic perspective of the panoramic mountains surrounding the grassy "runway."
+For the best photo: Have your hiking partner stand on the spur while you position yourself a good distance back and slightly to the side you hiked in from.
+This gives the most dramatic perspective with the full panorama of peaks behind them.

-Safety Warning: Be cautious here!
-The path to the tip of the viewpoint is narrow, eroded, and completely exposed.
-If it is muddy, snowy, or extremely windy, do not risk walking out onto the spur.
+Safety note: The path to the tip of the spur is narrow, eroded, and fully exposed.
+In muddy, snowy, or very windy conditions, don't risk walking out onto it.
 No photo is worth a fall.

 Alternate upper viewpoint at Cadini di Misurina